We all should give a salute to the writers’ loved ones.

 “What color green do you think this is?”

-I feel sorry for writer’s loved ones, particularly those who have gone before.
+I feel sorry for the writer’s loved ones, particularly those who have gone before.
 Consider just a few:

-Count Leo Tolstoy forced his long suffering wife, Sophia the mother of eight living children who also ran his homes, to not only write her own diaries, but read his, every night.
-She also was responsible for transcribing War and Peace by hand–she rewrote the words seven times!
+Count Leo Tolstoy forced his long-suffering wife,Sophia, the mother of eight living children who also ran his homes, to not only write her own diaries, but also read his every night.

 Got any other suggestions?
 What can a partner do to encourage the writer they love?

-In the meantime, let’s hear it for all those poor writer’s loved ones and for what they put up with.
+In the meantime, let’s hear it for all those poor writers’ loved ones and for what they put up with.
 Click to Tweet

 I think my wife may be very lucky.
 I only write when she’s not around, never ask her to read my stuff (and I don’t talk about what I’m writing), and have never, EVER called her Puff Ball.